microsoft/msagljs/website/docs/api.md

 }
 ```

-Graph extends Node, but in addition it has a NodeCollection, which is just a wrapper
+Graph extends Node, but in addition it has a NodeCollection, which is a wrapper
-around Map<string, Node>: this way a Graph can reference its nodes.
+of Map<string, Node>: this way a Graph can reference its nodes.
 To create a sub-graph we just
 add a Graph as a new node to the graph.

 ```ts